 Westmorland Gazette, 3 November 1821

-The Durham Mining Museum Website, which lists these two previous newspaper transcriptions is an excellent source of information about mining disasters in Durham and Northumberland.
+The Durham Mining Museum Website, which lists these three previous newspaper transcriptions is an excellent source of information about mining disasters in Durham and Northumberland.
 A wonderful feature is an interactive wall where people can leave condolence messages or provide mining information about the families and descendants of miners who died in mining accidents.

 A contributor to the Durham Mining Museum website wrote a memorial about some of the victims of the Russell Wallsend Mine, explaining that George Pendlington (50) was born in Longbenton in 1772 and married Margaret Hepple.
 George Pendley (sic) is listed in the parish burial records and was buried at St Peter’s Wallsend.
 She corrects the listing of his name as George Pendlington not Pinkley and that of his nephew John, on the Durham Mining Museum Website.
 George is buried in a family grave together with his brother-in-law Richard Hepple (55), Richard’s son Richard Hepple (17) Jnr, his son-in-law Nicholas English (32) and two other brothers, William Johnson (26) and John Johnson (23).
 A nephew, John Pendlington (33) who died in the mine that day is also buried in the churchyard – I have listed these men’s ages as they are recorded in the burial record.